krisnagoda/Election_Analysis/README.md

 ## Audit Summary

-Note: This is the automated summary output from our code in PyPoll.py
+Note: This is the automated summary output from PyPoll.py

 ![election_analysis](resources/election_analysis.png)